okta/okta-signin-widget/README.md

 # Developing the Sign-In Widget

+We use Yarn as our node package manager.
+To install Yarn, check out their [install documentation](https://yarnpkg.com/en/docs/install).

 ## Building the widget

 1. Clone this repo and navigate to the new `okta-signin-widget` folder.